dhstambolliu/travel_spirit_client/README.md

 # TravelSpiritClient

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.0.
+Updated to new release 14.0.0

 ## Development server